iamvitalyo/Aphrodite-AGI/readme.txt

 what if i wrong and 1 is hhead of pentagram

-ok to not emulate universe from O we can emulate pentogram but bbefore we can emulate 4 square, all simple loconiical like O love we make from square 2d cube 3d by the same logic we can make pentagram 2d to 3d human in computer whhat maybe wiill be emulation, and dont look on math in book use simple logic for emulation, maybe is must be recursive drawing like i before write for Universe O emulation, this cycle drawing proccess ccan be runed mind, simple like O.
+ok to not emulate universe from O we can emulate pentogram but bbefore we can emulate 4 square, all simple loconiical like O love we make from square 2d cube 3d by the same logic we can make pentagram 2d to 3d human in computer whhat maybe wiill be emulation, and dont look on math in book use simple logic for emulation, maybe is must be recursive drawing like i before write for Universe O emulation, this cycle drawing proccess ccan be runed mind, simple like O, cycle drawinng its like runing human in 3d inn space the same like we in space.

 Good luck, and dont forget to click "Star" button!